 Same goes for your wardrobe; if want to be taken seriously put on a suit and people will assume you’re more confident.

 Want to feel sexier?
 Put on the nice lingerie underneath your work uniform.

 If you would like to spice up your life, pick bold colours and combine them in an unusual manner.

 I know that none of this is rocket science.
 If you’re actually going to take action do it now!
 Try mixing things up in your home, you’ll be surprised at the changes that take place in your life.

 Radical changes in your living space move a lot of energy and can mark the beginning of drastic changes in many areas of your life.

 You don’t need to knock down walls and re-tile your bathroom to see the benefits of intentionally working with the house.
 Start with small things like adding a picture of something you love in a space that is currently not to your taste, put fresh flowers on your desk or de-clutter your wardrobe, you’ll be surprised by the effect it has on your life.

 Eva Gossenreiter is an interior designer with an architectural background.
-Through personal experience Eva realized how much the atmosphere in her home could affected her mood and life.
+Through personal experience, Eva realized how much the atmosphere in her home could affect her mood and life.
 Eva brought this concept into her interior design business and uses techniques such as Feng Shui, Dowsing and Clearings to turn living spaces into retreats that delight the soul and rejuvenate the body.
 To find out more visit evagossenreiter.com